nus-cs2113-AY2021S1/tp/docs/team/dozenmatter.md

 #### 1. Category Management feature

 **What it does:**
-* The user may use `add -c` command to add multiple categories to an existing book and quote.
+* The user may use the `add -c` or `delete -c` command to add / remove multiple categories to / from an existing book and quote.
-* The user may use `edit -c` or `delete -c` commands to edit the existing category name or delete the existing categories respectively.
+* The user may use the `edit -c` command to edit the existing category name.
-* The user may use `list -c` to list all their existing categories or to list items tagged under a specified category.
+* The user may use the `list -c` command to list all existing categories or to list all items tagged under a specified category.
-* The user may also use `find -c` to find categories that contains the specified keyword.
+* The user may also use the `find -c` command to find categories that contains the specified keyword.

 **Justification:**
 The Category Management feature is designed to allow users to categorise their existing books and quotes in Quotesify.